-(Kent, Connecticut) – UNICEF works in 190 countries and territories to save children’s lives, to defend their rights, and to help them fulfill their potential.
-UNICEF advocates for every child to have a fair chance in life.
-Nevertheless, around the world, millions of children are trapped in an intergenerational cycle of disadvantage endings their future – and the future of their societies.
-The Kent Memorial Library is proud to present a lecture on Children – Our Treasure, Our Future on Saturday, March 2 from 2:30 to 4:00 p.m.
+(Kent, Connecticut) – Founded in 1946, UNICEF can be found in 190 countries and territories around the world to save children’s lives, to defend their rights, and to help them fulfill their potential.
+UNICEF came into being as the agency for children after WWII.
+It advocates for every child to have a fair change in life.
+Beginning in the 1980s, UNICEF worked towards advances in child survival and development.
+Nevertheless, around the world, millions of children are trapped in an intergenerational cycle of disadvantage ending their future – and the future of their societies.
+The Kent Memorial Library is proud to present a lecture on Children – Our Treasure, Our Future on Wedneday, April 3 from 6:30 to 8:30 p.m.
 The lecture will be presented by Attorney Terri Brennan and followed by a reception.

 This event is free and open to the public.
 To register or for more information call the Library, 860-927-3761; email email@example.com; stop by the Library; or visit the Library’s online calendar at kentmemoriallibrary.org.